I've Got You (Martine McCutcheon song)

 "I've Got You" is a song by English actress and singer Martine McCutcheon.
-It was written by Tony Moran, Kara DioGuardi, Tony Coluccio, and Jon Wolfson and was included on McCutcheon's debut studio album, You Me & Us (1999).
+It was written by Tony Moran, Kara DioGuardi, Tony Coluccio and Jon Wolfson, and it was included on McCutcheon's debut studio album, You Me & Us (1999).
 Produced by Moran, "I've Got You" was released as the second single from the album, after "Perfect Moment", on 30 August 1999.
 The song afforded McCutcheon another top-10 hit in the UK, peaking at number six on the UK Singles Chart, and also reached number 17 on the Irish Singles Chart.

 Release and reception

 "I've Got You" received a boost in airplay on UK radio in early August 1999, and on 30 August, it was officially released as a single across three formats: two CD singles and a cassette single.
 Critically, British trade publication Music Week wrote that the song was not as good as Martine McCutcheon's previous single, "Perfect Moment", but noted its strong chorus.
 British columnist James Masterton wrote that the track's chorus would "sound perfect on a Sheryl Crow b-side" but doubted the song's ability to appeal to a wide audience.

 On the week beginning 4 September 1999, "I've Got You" debuted at its peak of number six on the UK Singles Chart, giving McCutcheon her second top-10 hit in the UK, after "Perfect Moment".
 The song spent a total of 12 weeks in the UK top 100, making it her third-longest stay on the chart.
 In Ireland, the single debuted on the Irish Singles Chart on 2 September 1999 and peaked at number 17, becoming McCutcheon's second of three top-20 hits on this chart, and remained in the top 30 for six weeks.
 With its combined British and Irish sales, "I've Got You" debuted at number 30, its peak, on the Eurochart Hot 100 in mid-September and remained on the listing for five weeks, making its last appearance on 16 October 1999.